 Singer songwriter Justin Townes Earle would never admit it, but he has a lot to live up to -- not least of which is his name.

 "Anybody who tries to live up to Van Zandt is a fool," the 25-year-old Earle says via phone from Nashville, where he's preparing to record his first full-length album for Bloodshot Records.
 "I'm honored to carry the name, but if I spent my life trying to live up to it, I'd have a pretty miserable life.
-Nobody can write songs like that, or live as long as he did the way he lived."
-(Van Zandt was a notorious drinker and drug addict who died in 1997 from a blood clot in his lungs following hip surgery, prompting his little daughter to proclaim, "Daddy had a fight with his heart.")
+Nobody can write songs like that or live as long as he did the way he lived."
+(Van Zandt was a heavy drinker and addict who died in 1997 from a blood clot in his lungs following hip surgery, prompting his little daughter to proclaim, "Daddy had a fight with his heart.")

 Of course, there are pros and cons to being the son of a famous musician.